sofiayem/rtd-doc-tests/docs/source/requester.rst

          // Continue in the Main.go file...

-         // Declare a nested structure to form requests to Insolar's API in accordance with the specification.
+         // Declare a nested structure to form requests to Insolar API in accordance with the specification.
          // The Platform uses the basic JSON RPC 2.0 request structure: type requestBody struct {
             JSONRPC        string         `json:"jsonrpc"`